Kyphosis: An In-Depth Overview

 Spinal Fusion

 Spinal fusion is a surgical technique employed to address severe kyphosis.
 The process requires connecting two or more vertebrae through either bone grafts or implants.
-Fusion eliminates movement between vertebrae, stabilizing the spine, correcting curvature, and relieving pain.
+Fusion eliminates movement between vertebrae, stabilising the spine, correcting curvature, and relieving pain.
 The goal is to achieve better spinal alignment and prevent further deformity progression.

 Vertebroplasty/Kyphoplasty

 Vertebroplasty and kyphoplasty are two minimally invasive procedures that are highly effective in treating vertebral compression fractures, often leading to kyphosis.
-They involve injecting cement-like material into fractured vertebrae to stabilize and reinforce them.
+They involve injecting cement-like material into fractured vertebrae to stabilise and reinforce them.
 These procedures can help alleviate pain, restore vertebral height, and improve spine function in some instances of kyphosis.

 Manage Kyphosis with Care & Expertise With Physiotattva